kkreuning/rabo.dev/docs/developer-tools/webhooks/accepting-events/event-idempotency.md

 TODO(graph)

-:::note still acknowledge the duplicate event
+:::note Acknowledge duplicate events

-In the case of a duplicate event, your server must still acknowledge the event, so that it won't be retried.
+In the case of duplicate events your server must still acknowledge the events, so that they won't be retried.

 :::